Counted Out

 Through a mosaic of personal stories, expert interviews, and scenes of math transformation in action, Counted Out shows what’s at risk if we keep the status quo.
 Do we want an America in which most of us don’t consider ourselves “math people”?
 Where math proficiency goes down as students grow up?
 Or do we want a country where everyone can understand the math that undergirds our society—and can help shape it?

-Presented in partnership with BOCES of New York State.
+Presented in partnership with BOCES of Southern Westchester and its Center for Professional Learning.

 Monday, Oct.
 6 2025, 7:00